ZorgBtw/QuickInventory/README.md

 ## Integration

-➠  To add this API to Gradle, juste add this in your `build.gradle`
+➠  To add this API to Gradle, just add this in your `build.gradle`
 ```gradle
 repositories {
   maven { url = 'https://repo.zorg-dev.fr/repository/releases/' } // QuickInventory